7 Ways to Find a Mastermind Group

 What are you looking for?

-Be sure you know what you’re looking for in a group before trying to find one to join.
+Before joining a mastermind group, be sure you know what you’re looking for in a group.
 For instance:

 - Do you want to meet in person?
-Or is meeting by video acceptable?
+Or is meeting by video conference more convenient?

 - Do you need to meet in the evening, or is a daytime meeting better?